alexakp/Master-Thesis/README.md

-# Master Thesis for image synthesis
+# Master Thesis for Image Synthesis

 ## GAN and Diffusion models
 - Pix2Pix (GAN) (probably not gonna be used)
-- Guided Diffusion, to see how to train a custom dataset look at https://github.com/openai/improved-diffusion
+- Diffusion based models, to see how to train a custom dataset look at https://github.com/openai/improved-diffusion

 # Step-by-step guide for the methodology used (Training)